 This is undoubtedly the unification of all the good things.
 Whether it might be in your dealings with your clientele or your personal attributes as designer, never let the client think you are not professional.
 People now-a-days tend to get really influenced by little things because of the numbers of alternative options that they have.
 So it all comes down to the very small details of your business matters that actually have the power to give you or cost you a project.

 With a little observation of these examples, you can gear your invoices to be effective and captivating at the same time.
-All you need to do is to join Bonsai's community and download the invoice examples you like.
+All you need to do is to join Bonsai's community and download the interior design invoice examples you like.
 After that, you just wait for timely payments and new contracts to pour in!

 Never shock your client with any new charges when handing over the invoice to your clients.
 It understandably is irks and reduces your chances of getting paid.
 Communicate all charges and rates before signing the contract.